 To show your team that you’re open to their feedback, make yourself available to them.
 Have an open-door policy and let your team know you’re there if they have any questions, concerns, or issues.
 Recognize that you also need to take the time to check in with each member of your team and step outside of your office to have a feel for what’s going on.
 You can’t be an effective leader if you haven’t first followed and are able to understand other points of view.

 7. Be mindful

 To support the other best practices, it’s important that you recognize your impact as the leader.
 Understand that your attitude day-to-day in the office affects your employees.
 In fact, your enthusiasm or lack thereof can determine the entire outlook of your business.
 You can use this to breed an office environment that is full of positivity, collaboration, and growth.
 Additionally, employees look for their leaders to be both confident and humble so keep that in mind.

 8. Have fun

 The last but certainly not the least important part of managing teams is to have fun!
 Remember that you’re the driving force for the company, and if you’re excited and having fun, it’s more likely that your team will be, too.
 Also, try to give yourself a break because you’re only human and you will make mistakes sometimes.
 It will be less stressful for you if you’re able to accept that, acknowledge those mistakes, and move forward.
 Arrive to the office excited to be there and work with your team and customers.

-Follow Quiana’s best practices, and you’ll be able to actively manage your teams and navigate through this growth period.
-If you remember to stay humble and transparent, you’ll be successful.
-Best of luck!
+By following Quiana’s best practices, you’ll be able to actively manage your teams and navigate through this growth period.
+If you stay humble and transparent, you’ll ultimately be successful.